WebAssembly/spec/md-proto/WebAssembly.md

 attempt to reserve enough resources for allocating up to the maximum size up front.
 Otherwise, implementations are encouraged to allocate only enough for the initial size up front.

+> The validation rules here specifically avoid requiring the size in bytes of linear memory to be representable as an iPTR.
+For example a 32-bit module could request a 4 GiB linear memory; the index of every byte would be addressable, even though the total number of bytes would not be.

 #### Export Section